AnonyMouse3005/FAIP/README.md

-# node-subgroup-eccentricity
+# FAIP

-This repo contains MATLAB source codes implemented for all proposed algorithms and benchmarks for the problem of optimizing node subgroup eccentricity, along with datasets and all figures from the experiments.
+This repo contains MATLAB source codes implemented for all proposed algorithms and benchmarks for facility accessibility improvement problems (FAIPs), along with datasets and all resulting figures from the experiments.

 ### Algorithms